Opinion | China is complicit in Russia’s war on Ukraine

 Twenty-one years ago, China signed a “Treaty of Friendship” with Russia.
-It may have started as a marriage of convenience, but that relationship has grown only stronger over time, through cooperation at the United Nations, energy deals and military exercises.
+It might have started as a marriage of convenience, but that relationship has grown only stronger over time, through cooperation at the United Nations, energy deals and military exercises.
 Earlier this year, the two nations pledged an unprecedented level of cooperation and coordination.
 And over the past few weeks, Beijing has enabled Russian President Vladimir Putin’s war of aggression.

 With China’s support for Putin’s bogus excuses for invading Ukraine (the Chinese foreign ministry blamed the United States and NATO for pushing Russia to the “breaking point”), CCP General Secretary Xi Jinping has once again made his strategic objective clear: dismantle democracies and replace them with authoritarian regimes to undermine, and eventually supplant, the U.S.-led world order.